 Gun Crime | Carrying a concealed weapon defense ATTORNEY

-Defense Attorney Brandon Shroy aggressively defends gun crime and carrying concealed weapon allegations in Columbus.
+Defense Attorney Brandon Shroy aggressively defends gun charges in Columbus.

 Gun crimes are defined by Ohio law under section 2923.
-Gun crimes in Ohio are often felonies, and the penalties can be life-changing.
+Gun crimes in Ohio are normally felonies so the penalties can be life-changing.
 Defense Attorney Brandon Shroy is an experienced lawyer who defends against firearm and weapons charges.

 Columbus Criminal Defense Attorney Brandon Shroy has been successfully fighting to protect the rights of Ohio's citizens for over a decade in and around Franklin County.
 Let him use his experience to get you the best possible outcome.

 CHARGE REDUCED, JAIL AVOIDED

 Frequently asked questions about Gun CRIME|CARRYING CONCEALED WEAPON charges in Ohio

 Is carrying a concealed weapon a felony in Ohio?

 It normally is a felony.
 The circumstances are important.
 Without a CCW permit, a felony of the fourth degree is the most common offense level.
 This carries a possibility of 18 months in prison.

 Gun laws are the statutes regulating the use and manner of gun possession.
 The general rule is laid out by the United States Constitution and is the law of the land.
 States like Ohio can restrict this general law for public safety purposes.